VFTS 243 as predicted by the BPASS fiducial models: Models and Numerical Methods

 \section{Models and Numerical Methods}

 We use the fiducial BPASSv2.2.1 models (described in \citealt{eldridge2017, stanway2018}): each population is born from an instantaneous starbust of 10$^6$ \msol\, at a single metallicity; in the present case we use Z=0.006 as it best corresponds to the average metallicity of the Large Magellanic Cloud (LMC -- \citealt{massey2021}).
 Although a wide scatter of metallicities is present in the LMC \citep{narloch2022}, searches performed with Z=0.010 BPASS models revealed analogous pathways and so the specific choice of metallicity does not impact our results.
 The initial mass function is a Kroupa prescription \citep{kroupa01} with maximum mass 300 \msol.
 The binary fraction and initial parameters of the binary models (mass ratio, period) are taken from the observational survey of \cite{moe17}.
 SN explosions cannot be modelled in detail but BPASS data products include ejecta masses and remnant masses for three likely scenarios: a weak SN explosion (10$^{50}$ ergs), a typical SN (10$^{51}$ ergs), and a very energetic explosion (10$^{52}$ ergs).
 For the purposes of this investigation we performed numerical simulations and model searches for all three scenarios as BHs can originate from very powerful SNe (e.g. in the collapsar scenario \citealt{woosley1993, woosley2012}) or result in failed SNe \citep{smartt2009,reynolds2015}.
+These alternative scenarios will change the remnant and ejecta mass of the post-SN model which will only indirectly affect the final orbit when using reduced Hobbs or Ultra-stripped SN kick prescriptions (see below), but directly affect the kick value if using a \cite{bray2016} prescription where the ejecta mass and remnant mass are parameters included in the definition.